B-Cell Acute Lymphocytic Leukemia Minimum Residual Disease Detection by Flow Cytometry

 • Use to detect MRD in patients of all ages previously diagnosed with B-ALL.

-• Available markers include CD3, CD9, CD10, CD13, CD19, CD20, CD33, CD34, CD38, CD45, CD58, CD71, Syto 16, CD66b, CD24, and CD22.
+• Available antigen markers include CD3, CD9, CD10, CD13, CD19, CD20, CD22, CD24, CD33, CD34, CD38, CD45, CD58, CD66b, CD71, and Syto 16.

-• Anti-CD19 resistant markers (CD10, CD19, CD20, CD22, CD24, CD34, CD38, CD45, CD58, CD66b) should be used unless the patient is a child and is on a Children’s Oncology Group (COG) protocol.
+• Anti-CD19 resistant markers (CD10, CD19, CD20, CD22, CD24, CD34, CD38, CD45, CD58, CD66b) will be used for bone marrow testing unless a Children’s Oncology Group (COG) protocol is specified and there is no prior history of COG bone marrow testing.

-B-cell lymphoblastic leukemia (B-LBL) is an aggressive leukemia of B-cell lineage involving immature lymphoid cells.
+B-cell acute lymphoblastic leukemia (B-ALL) is an aggressive leukemia of B-cell lineage involving immature lymphoid cells.
 It is primarily a childhood disease.
-B-LBL minimal residual disease (MRD) testing by flow cytometry may be useful for prognosis and monitoring of the disease and for the detection of MRD but should not be used for initial diagnosis.
-A comprehensive flow cytometry panel is preferred for initial diagnosis.
+B-ALL minimal residual disease (MRD) testing by flow cytometry may be useful for prognosis and monitoring of the disease and for the detection of MRD but should not be used for initial diagnosis; instead, a comprehensive flow cytometry panel is recommended.
+For information on initial diagnostic testing, refer to the Leukemia/Lymphoma Phenotyping Evaluation by Flow Cytometry Test Fact Sheet.
+For more information about the overall testing strategy for B-ALL, refer to the ARUP Consult Acute Lymphoblastic Leukemia - ALL topic.

 Test Description